Skip to main content

 • Please provide any protocols used for iPSC and fibroblast cell culture.

 Once the iPSC & fibroblast information has been submitted, the NCRAD iPSC team will review the information and contact the investigator with any questions, or request additional documentation.
 Once the NCRAD iPSC team approves, the investigator will be contacted and provided with material transfer agreement (MTA) documents which are not subject to alteration.
 After completion, the investigator will be supplied with a shipping kit and instructions to send specimens to NCRAD.
 Once lines are received, the laboratory staff will conduct a host of rigorous quality control measures.
-Investigators will be informed of the quality control results for each line deposited.

 Currently, there is no cost to deposit your lines at NCRAD.